Knowmad211/CryptoClustering/README.md

 # Contents
 This repository contains one deliverable:
-- [logic.js](Leaflet-Part-1/static/js/logic.js) which is the JavaScript file used to create the map visualizing the earthquake data pulled from the USGS.
+- [Crypto_Clustering.ipynb](./Crypto_Clustering.ipynb)- This is the Jupyter Notebook that contains my graphs and analysis.

 # Source Data
-- The data for this assignment was extracted from the the USGS Earthquake Hazard Program, looking at all of the data over the [Last 7 Days](https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_week.geojson).
+- The data for this assignment was provided to us in the form of [crypto_market_data.csv](./Resources/crypto_market_data.csv).

 # References
-- The code written for this assignment was written using the [Leaflet Documentation](https://leafletjs.com/reference.html), examples from class, class notes, examples from StackOverflow, and ChatGPT, along with collaboration and help from my classmates, and Tutors.
+- The code written for this assignment was written using scikit-learn documentation, examples from class, class notes, examples from StackOverflow, ChatGPT, along with collaboration and help from my classmates, and tutors.